 The way forward seems to be in reaching, engaging, intriguing, and exciting (as much as possible) inactive voters, disenchanted voters, independents, moderates, and even republican party defectors who have finally had enough.
 It’s not about a moderate party platform or this myth of centrist “electability” that many have been talking about.
 In fact, the Shift the Country work doesn’t really get into party platform stuff.

 The Shift the Country proposal does get into methodology, sociology, social networks, influence, language, values, framing, and what’s going on in a whole lot of America.

 The core of the Shift the Country work is about tipping points.
 How we can deliberately create them, by paying attention to context, stickiness, the people in social networks, and how communities work.
 With language, with framing, with attention to values.
-With a – pardon the phrase – shit-ton of attention and activity and action that can create noticeable shifts in communities everywhere… even before the 2020 election.
+With a ton of attention and activity and action that can create noticeable shifts in communities everywhere… even before the 2020 election.